 In order to counteract what have been predominantly male-oriented cultures, some businesses and organisations have made a conscious effort to create more female-friendly environments, including the use of more “feminine” colours, furnishings and accessories for women’s offices and public areas.

 A recent study of gender and equality in the workplace by the Centre for Workplace Leadership in Australia found that while that approach works well in some organisations, it may cause problems in others — particularly in in male-dominated industries such as science, mining and engineering.

-“This focus on creating a positive environment for women may result in a failure to attract and retain high-quality male employees,” the report states.
-Equality, it concludes, needs to be viewed more broadly as creating a work environment for both men and women.
+“This focus on creating a positive environment for women may result in a failure to attract and retain high-quality male employees.
+Equality, (it concludes), needs to be viewed more broadly as creating a work environment for both men and women.”

 Similarly, an investigation of workplace inclusiveness in architecture firms conducted identified changes in an office’s physical environs that can substantially improve the comfort level of all employees, but especially female employees, by being gender-conscious rather than gender-friendly.

 These include safe and accessible sitting (safety is a key concern for women in any environment), open space design (to encourage collaboration and eliminate hierarchical disputes over office space), designated nursing areas, and remote access (to work offsite and flexible hours).

 “being careful about the types of chair designs chosen, so as not to make any individual uncomfortable, (for instance, a woman in a skirt may feel awkward when seated at certain levels).”

 They also advise movable and adaptable office furniture, and accessible but private unisex bathroom facilities with amenities for both men and women.